 Impact and Programs

-2. Maintain Alliance’s properties so they are an asset to our tenants and neighbors.
+1. Goal: Maintain Alliance properties so they are an asset to our tenants and neighbors and highly regarded by our public funders.

 Community or Constituency Served